AdobeDocs/experience-platform.en/help/edge-network-server-api/error-handling.md

 Non-fatal errors can be further broken down into:

-* Errors: issues that occurred while processing the request, but did not cause the entire request to be rejected (eg. a non-critical upstream failure).
+* Errors: Issues that occurred while processing the request, but did not cause the entire request to be rejected (eg. a non-critical upstream failure).
-* Warnings: messages from upstream services which could signal that a partial processing of the request occurred.
+* Warnings: Messages from upstream services which could signal that a partial processing of the request occurred.

 When encountering non-fatal errors (excluding warnings), the [!DNL Server API] will change the response status to `207 Multi-Status`.